 Polyamory is starting to be common in India.
 It’s described as “consensual, ethical and responsible non-monogamy”.

 “But they cannot do anything about it though.
-You are what you want to be.
-I guess what goes around comes around,” says Ritesh.
+You are what you want to be,” says Ritesh.